schlamar/pyuv_build/README.md

 Requires [Microsoft Windows SDK for Windows 7 and .NET Framework 3.5 SP1](http://www.microsoft.com/en-us/download/details.aspx?id=3138) for Python 2.7 and [Microsoft Windows SDK for Windows 7 and .NET Framework 4](http://www.microsoft.com/en-us/download/details.aspx?id=8279) for Python 3.3 and above.

+You need to run the batch file in cmd with delayed expansion enabled by using `cmd /v`.

 License
 -------